[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 summary

-This time, we introduced functions-framework, which is useful when implementing scripts for GCP Cloud Functions.
+This time, we introduced the functions-framework, a useful module for implementing GCP Cloud Functions scripts.

-Using this module, we were able to easily test the behavior of Cloud Functions locally.
+Using this module, you can easily test the behavior of Cloud Functions locally.

-Since restarting functions-framework can be cumbersome when adjusting or testing scripts, it's a good idea to set up a hot-reload environment using npm-watch to work more efficiently!
+Restarting functions-framework when adjusting or testing scripts can be cumbersome, so it's even better to set up a hot-reload environment using npm-watch to work more efficiently!

 lastly